-The complaint also alleges that Adrian ordered a prosecutor to leave his courtroom because she liked a comment on a social media post that criticized him.
+The complaint also alleges that Adrian ordered a prosecutor to leave his courtroom because the prosecutor liked a comment on a social media post that criticized the judge.

 “I can’t be fair with you.
-Get out,” he said.
+Get out,” Adrian allegedly said.

 Adrian was temporarily reassigned to civil cases after he reversed the conviction.
 He has since narrowly won a retention election, the Chicago Tribune reports.

 Vaughan no longer lives in Quincy, Illinois.
 She lives with her boyfriend in Missouri near her grandmother and works as a waitress, according to the Muddy River News.
 She said she would be attending Adrian’s hearing and hopes that it will give her closure.